 Now you know you need a good credit score, but what does that even mean?

 What is a good credit score in Canada?

 The highest score you can possibly have is 900.
 Anything over 780 is considered excellent.
 If you’re under 620, your credit is considered poor.

 On average, any credit score of 680 or above is considered a good and healthy credit score, and you should be able to qualify for most applications for credit.

 Most Canadians’ credit scores fall between 620 and 679.

 Related Reading: What is the average credit score in Canada?

 What’s considered when calculating credit

-There are six criteria used to determine your credit score in Canada:
+There are five criteria used to determine your credit score in Canada:

 - Payment history